unsigned-long-int/nextplore/readme.md

      - provide database name (optional)
      - choose authentication type **Microsoft Entra Id - Universal with MFA Support**
      - log in via browser with MFA
-3. Register **Service Principal** (Application) in Azure.
+3. Register Application in Azure.
    - Ensure your service principal has `Directory Readers` role in Azure.
 4. Create Microsoft Entra Principals in SQL.
    - Ensure microsoft entra principal name in SQL matches exactly the one you just registered.
-5. Then when creating integration on **Nextplore** just provide your client secret, tenant id, client id.
-   - **Nextplore** will store them encrypted and will take care of [**oAuth 2.0**]
-   - Note, that your client secrets will NOT be used in connection string and authentication will happen using temp byte token as described [here](https://learn.microsoft.com/en-us/sql/connect/odbc/using-azure-active-directory?view=sql-server-ver17#authenticating-with-an-access-token)

 ```sql
 CREATE USER [<Microsoft_Entra_principal_name>] FROM EXTERNAL PROVIDER;
 ```

-6. You may want to restrict rights of the user to **SELECT-ONLY** and to certain schemas/tables that you want to query with **Nextplore** in the future.
+5. You may want to restrict rights of the user to **SELECT-ONLY** and to certain schemas/tables that you want to query with **Nextplore** in the future.
+6. Then you have 2 options:
+   - **Client Secret** Auth:
+     - Add secrets to your registered app
+     - When creating integration on **Nextplore** just provide your client secret, tenant id, client id.
+     - **Nextplore** will store them encrypted and will take care of [**oAuth 2.0**]
+     - Note, that your client secrets will NOT be used in connection string and authentication will happen using temp byte token as described [here](https://learn.microsoft.com/en-us/sql/connect/odbc/using-azure-active-directory?view=sql-server-ver17#authenticating-with-an-access-token)
+   - **Certificate** Auth:
+     - Although **Nextplore** supports using secrets for oAuth 2.0, the use of those is **discouraged** due to exposure of secrets (for flexible servers) in connection strings and short-life nature of secrets.
+     - It is highly advised to use Certificate authentication instead.
+Certificates are long-lived and provide much better way to authenticate.
+     - If you choose authentication with Azure IAM via Certificate, **Nextplore** will generate certficate key pairs (RSA 3072) and store private key securely in AKV and provide you with public one.
+     - Then you will just need to upload this public key to your registered app, so that it can verify JWT which Nextplore signed with private key.

 ---